DaltonDayKandola/DDKBot-Recipe/docs/Dentralised-Identity.md

 A Blockchain Ledger Platform

 ## Are there any alternatives
 Well, not really to the principles defining Decentralised Identity.
-The point is to converge onto open standards defined by W3C and DIG so alternatives would be counter productive.
+The point is to converge onto open standards defined by W3C and DID so alternatives would be counter productive.

 There are different companies involved in shaping these standards and also producing products based on the standards, as listed the previous section.